tracsman/vdcWorkshop/DIY/Maximus/Module01.md

 1. Browse to your Resource Group in the Portal
 2. You should see a Key Vault resource
 3. Explore the Key Vault, and the secrets therein
+4. Navigate to the VNet within the Resource Group
+5. Review the subnets
+6. Review the VM and the NIC within the Resource Group

 ## Application Diagram After this Step is Complete
 [![1]][1]